 Resources to get started in technology intelligence.

-Increasingly analyzing valuable information and communicating its potential to decision-makers is essential for the success of a monitoring and intelligence strategy in an organization.
 Therefore, the OVTT makes available to users and organizations interested in implementing strategic business practices, a wide variety of resources, tools and activities to get started: